Frcsty/Frcsty/README.md

 ## Information:
 My name is Frosty, and I'm an 19 year old developer from Slovenia.
 I am currently learning Java, <br /> and Kotlin, focusing on the Spigot API.
-I have been actively involved with development for over a year,<br/>
+I have been actively involved with development for two years,<br/>
 and am growing more fond of it as the days pass. <br />

 ## Contact Me: